meonkeys/shb/src/book.md

 #### Jitsi

+Jitsi is a self-hostable FOSS video call platform.
 I gave up trying to get Jitsi running in Docker.
 I recall lots of open ports or port ranges being a problem.
 This one might be easier in a virtual machine.

 I will eventually give it another shot because [logging in is now required](https://jitsi.org/blog/authentication-on-meet-jit-si/) when using the free 8x8-hosted Jitsi service.